MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 > [!NOTE]
 > This is how administrators stay in control of *where* AI is used in their organization, and with the role assignments described in [Roles and security in AI Builder](security.md#roles), *who* is using it.

  As an administrator, you'll assess which environments must consume AI Builder credits.
-Using the [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator/), you can define how many predictions will happen in a monthly period on each one and so the credits to allocate.
+Use the [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator/) to define how many predictions will happen in a monthly period on each one and assess the credits to allocate.

 To learn how to allocate credits in the Power Platform admin center, go to [Allocate or change capacity in an environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment).

 ### Monitor usage

 As an administrator, you have access to a consumption report that provides the AI credits consumption on a chosen period per environment.
-This will allow you to fine tune the credits allocation which can be updated any time.
+This will allow you to fine-tune the credits allocation, which can be updated anytime.

 To learn how to download reports, go to [Allocate or change capacity in an environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment).

-## Where and how are data are stored in Dataverse?
+## Where and how are data stored in Dataverse?

 Your AI model is deployed in the region that hosts the environment.
 For example, if your environment is created in the Europe region, your model is deployed in datacenters in Europe.
 For more information, go to [Environments overview](/power-platform/admin/environments-overview).